Soft Tissue Sarcoma

 Soft tissue sarcoma is a disease in which cancer cells are found in soft tissue in the body.
 Soft tissue includes muscles, tendons, connective tissue, fat, blood vessels, nerves, and joint tissue.
 There are many types of soft tissue sarcoma.

 Cancer occurs when cells in the body divide without control or order.
 Eventually these uncontrolled cells form a growth or tumor.
 The term cancer refers to malignant growths.
 These growths can invade nearby tissues including the lymph nodes.
 Cancer that has invaded the lymph nodes can then spread to other parts of the body.

 It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.

 Risk Factors TOP

-Factors that increase your risk for getting soft tissue sarcoma include:
+Factors that may increase your risk of soft tissue sarcoma include:

 In the early stages, a sarcoma is small and does not produce symptoms.
 As the tumor grows, it may push aside normal body structures, causing symptoms.